UnitTestBot/jacodb/jacodb-api-jvm/src/main/kotlin/org/jacodb/api/jvm/storage/ers/readme.md

 - `Transaction.all()` gets all entities of specified type;
 - `Transaction.find()` gets entities of specified type with specified property equal to specified value;
 - `Transaction.findLt()` gets entities of specified type with specified property less than specified value;
-- `Transaction.findOrLt()` gets entities of specified type with specified property equal to or less than specified value;
+- `Transaction.findEqOrLt()` gets entities of specified type with specified property equal to or less than specified value;
 - `Transaction.findGt()` gets entities of specified type with specified property greater than specified value;
-- `Transaction.findOrGt()` gets entities of specified type with specified property equal to or greater than specified value.
+- `Transaction.findEqOrGt()` gets entities of specified type with specified property equal to or greater than specified value.

 Enumerate all users: